Om igen

 "Om igen", written by Ingela 'Pling' Forsman and Bobby Ljunggren, is a ballad in Swedish, performed by Swedish pop singer Lena Philipsson at the Swedish Melodifestivalen 1988.
 "Om igen" finished second.

 The single peaked at #10 at the Swedish singles chart.
 The song was also at Svensktoppen for 12 weeks during the period 10 April-4 September 1988, with a second place during the debut week as best result there.
-It also became a Svensktoppen hit, being at the list for 12 weeks during the period 10 April-4 September 1988, peaking at #2.

 The song won the 1988 Second Chance Contest.

 Kikki Danielsson was asked to compete with "Om igen", but said no.